SyracuseUniversity/ospo-workshop-computing101/session2/exercise2/README.md

 $ which greeting
 $ greeting
 ```
-   The first command should return the absoluate path to your `greeting` script, while the second should return the output of `greeting`.
+   The first command should return the absolute path to your `greeting` script, while the second should return the output of `greeting`.

-*If you get stuck, see `.solution` for the answer.*
+*If you get stuck, see `.solution`.*